-- a) Indoor lectures are not allowed at this time; - b) A copy of the Prevention Plan must be posted and be made readily available to students, Personnel, and SFDPH; and - c) The Prevention Plan must address all requirements listed in Directive No. 2020-22d, including but not limited to: articulating the need for indoor classes; enforcement of physical distancing requirements; protocols for airing out and sanitizing classrooms between use; provision of stable cohorts, face coverings, health screening, and testing; educating students about risk mitigation; and addressing violations of safety protocols; - ix.
-Required health and safety plans are subject to audit by DPH, including on-site inspections, and Higher Education Programs must assess their plans monthly and update them as needed; - x.
-Individual student use of an indoor facility due to the need for access to specialized equipment or space that is not available outside (such as a music practice room or fine arts studio) is allowed subject to safety protocols; - xi.
-Collegiate athletics teams that wish to resume practices, games, or tournaments in San Francisco, without in-person spectators, may submit to the Health Officer a proposed plan detailing the sanitation, social distancing, health screening, and other procedures that will be implemented to minimize the risk of transmission among players, staff, and any others who will be in the facility.
+- v.
+Face Coverings are required at all times; - vi.
+No singing, chanting or shouting, or wind instruments are allowed during inperson instruction (indoors and outdoors) at this time; - vii.
+Class capacity must be limited to ensure physical distancing at all times; - viii.
+Individual student use of an indoor facility due to the need for access to specialized equipment or space that is not available outside (such as a music practice room or fine arts studio) is allowed subject to safety protocols; - Collegiate athletics teams that wish to resume practices, games, or tournaments in ix.
+San Francisco, without in-person spectators, may submit to the Health Officer a proposed plan detailing the sanitation, social distancing, health screening, and other procedures that will be implemented to minimize the risk of transmission among players, staff, and any others who will be in the facility.
 The plan must include a proposal for interval testing (without using City resources) of all players and coaching staff who will be present in the facility.
 The plan must also include a commitment to comply with local directives governing isolation and quarantine of individuals who are diagnosed with, or have had close contact with a person who is diagnosed with, COVID-19.
 Plans must be submitted to healthplan@sfcityatty.org.
 Subject to the advance written approval of the Health Officer or the Health Officer's designee, the team may then resume activities consistent with the approved plan, including any conditions to approval of the Health Officer or the Health Officer's designee.
-But in connection with an approved plan no in-person spectators will be allowed under any circumstances; - xii.
+But in connection with an approved plan no in-person spectators will be allowed under any circumstances; - x.
 Subject to applicable land use laws and regulations, housing controlled or operated by Higher Education Programs or restricted for the use of students attending a Higher Education Program is permitted to open and operate for students in compliance with any relevant health and safety requirements contained in any relevant industry-specific Health Officer directives.
-Except for family

-- housing, students must be housed in single rooms (i.e., without a roommate) unless the student specifically requests to be housed with a roommate; and - xiii.
+Except for family housing, students must be housed in single rooms (i.e., without a roommate) unless the student specifically requests to be housed with a roommate; and - xi.
 All Higher Education Programs must create, post and implement a Social Distancing Protocol checklist (Appendix A to this Order) and comply with relevant health and safety requirements contained in any relevant industry-specific Health Officer directives, including, but not limited to, Health Officer Directive No. 2020-22d.

-(Added August 14, 2020; Revised September 1, 2020, September 30, 2020; and November 28, 2020; Non-substantive revisions November 3, 2020)
+(Added August 14, 2020; Revised September 1, 2020, September 30, 2020; and November 28, 2020; Non-substantive revisions November 3, 2020; Suspended in part December 4, 2020)

-(15) Personal Service Providers
+(15) Personal Service Providers-SUSPENDED